-Perhaps the most fascinating religious site on our list, and most definitely the oldest, religious activity at this natural cave in Wales has been dated at 33,000 years old.
-A skeleton, nicknamed the Red Lady of Paviland, was buried on the site with what appears to be considerable ceremony for the time.
+Perhaps the most fascinating religious site on our list and most definitely the oldest, religious activity at this natural cave in Wales has been dated at 33,000 years old.
+A skeleton – nicknamed the Red Lady of Paviland – was buried on the site with what appears to be a considerable ceremony for the time.
 Exactly why she was so important remains a mystery.
 However, it’s one of the few remaining sites in the world that give significant insight into the lives of peoples of the distant past.

 Stones of Stenness, Orkney